Events for Adults

 Professor Ankur Desai will review what we know about the impact of climate change in Wisconsin and discuss how some of the worst-case scenarios are overblown, over-hyped, or bad science.
 Desai will also share about the work his lab and others have done to understand how we can mitigate or adapt to the effects of climate change while also preserving and improving our quality of life.
 All are welcome.

 Ankur Desai is a Professor of Atmospheric and Oceanic Sciences at the UW–Madison.
-This event is made possible by Badger Talks: bringing the UW to you.
+This event is a Badger Talk, made possible by UW Connects.

 Stay tuned for more information about events in April and May, including the following: